htruong/leetcode-excel/README.md

 You are free to copy my Excel """code""".
 I claim no copyright on them and will never rat you out.

 So next time, if you get asked by the interviewer to program in any popular programming language you like, please just insist Microsoft Excel being your language of choice.
-I feel like this is the right time as Microsoft is buying Github, so I petition Excel to be listed as a programming language.
+I feel like this is the right time as Microsoft bought Github, so I petition Excel to be officially listed as a programming language.

 If you get hired by providing my answers, please I suggest you to buy me a beer to me by sending a Paypal donation to `htruong@tnhh.net`.